SpadinaRoad/Python_by_Examples/README.md

 I also create while loops to continue the code until 'x' is entered.
 This allows for multiple input attempts and testing the branching with if statements.

+The folder for each examples includes two text files.
+Input.txt and Output.txt

+In the terminal the file can be run: $ python3 Example_01.py <Input.txt >Output.txt